carolinefrasca/streamlit-hackathon/README.md

-# Running your own Streamlit hackathon
+# How to run your own Streamlit hackathon

 This repository provides all the resources needed to organize your own Streamlit-focused hackathon or to include Streamlit in a hackathon you're already planning.